search icon

 • Articles of Organization (for a limited liability company)

-Depending on where you are, the state may use different names to describe the definition of a corporate charter.
+Depending on where a business is located, the state may use different names to describe the definition of a corporate charter.

 Summary

-On our journey, we learned that the corporate charter is like a business’s birth certificate and authorizes the business to legally operate.
-Things to consider when writing your corporate charter are whom you want to act as the registered agent and the legal entity type of your business.
-The corporate charter disadvantages are the upfront cost.
+A corporate charter is like a business’s birth certificate and authorizes the business to legally operate.
+Things to consider when writing a corporate charter are who the owner wants to act as the registered agent and the legal entity type of the business.
+The corporate charter’s disadvantages are the upfront cost of filing one.
 The corporate charter advantages — like potentially paying less in taxes — may outweigh these disadvantages.

-Plus, our Worry-Free Compliance Service provides you with extra protection by keeping track of your filing deadlines.
-What’s more, you get up to two amendment filings each year included.
-What’re you waiting for?
-Let’s do this.
+Plus, the Worry-Free Compliance Service provides entrepreneurs with extra protection by keeping track of their filing deadlines.
+What’s more, Worry-Free customers get up to two amendment filings each year included.
+ZenBusiness is business made simple.

 zenbusiness logo